ncpcoin/Source/README.md

 ### Reporting Bugs or Getting Assistance

-Ask questions on the [CureCoin Discord](https://discord.gg/jtztkFZ).
-Other general help can be searched for on the [CureCoin forums](https://curecoin.net/forum/).
+Ask questions on the [NCPCoin Discord](https://discord.gg/mtztkFZ).
+Other general help can be searched for on the [NCPCoin forums](https://ncpcoin.org/forum/).

 ### Donations

 Stars on this repo are appreciated as it helps improve the visibility of this repository.
-If you'd like to do more than that, you can tip CureCoins on the [CureCoin website](https://curecoin.net/).
+If you'd like to do more than that, you can tip CureCoins on the [NCPCoin website](https://ncpcoin.org/).